iwakura-enterprises/documentations/Writerside/topics/Sigewine.md

 a class instance as a "bean" and then inject it into other classes that require it.
 This automates the process of managing class instances and passing them around, making your code cleaner and more maintainable.

-In the end, it does it: a) creates instances of your classes, b) injects them into other classes that require them using constructors.
+In the end, Sigewine: a) creates instances of your classes, b) injects them into other classes that require them using constructors.

 ## Features